- Rate limit basics

 For many traders, knowing the specific details of the trading rate limit algorithms is not necessary; it is sufficient to know approximately how many order events can happen within a certain amount of time (essentially answering the question "How many orders can I place/cancel per minute?").

-As there are potentially unlimited combinations of orders events (placing, executing, cancelling) and order lifetimes (how long an order remains posted to the order book), it is not possible to provide a single exact value, but the following chart provides examples for several typical combinations.
+As there are potentially unlimited combinations of order events (placing, executing, cancelling) and order lifetimes (how long an order remains posted to the order book), it is not possible to provide a single exact value, but the following chart provides examples for several typical combinations.

-The starter, intermediate, and pro columns indicate the account verification level, along with the maximum number of order events that can occur per minute on a consistent basis without reaching the trading rate limits.
+The starter/express, intermediate, and pro columns indicate the account verification level, along with the maximum number of order events that can occur per minute on a consistent basis without reaching the trading rate limits.